 Hanan Hibshi (E 2011, CS 2018)

-Research and Teaching Scientist, Information Networking Institute
+Assistant Teaching Professor, Information Networking Institute

 Hanan is an INI alumna.
-She graduated in 2011 witha Master's in Information Security Technology and Management (MSISTM, equivalent to the MSIS now).
+She graduated in 2011 with a Master's in Information Security Technology and Management (MSISTM, equivalent to the MSIS now).
 Hanan’s INI journey inspired her to get involved in research and she obtained her PhD in Societal Computing from the School of Computer Science in 2018.

 Hanan is interested in studying expert decision-making in the design and post-deployment phases of software development, and in modeling human expertise to create human-centric technical solutions that conform to the real-world reasoning.
 Hanan’s research involves using grounded theory and mixed-methods user experiments to extract rules for use in intelligent systems in security.
 Hanan has studied the intersection between security requirements risk assessment and empirical data-driven intelligent systems using fuzzy logic.
 Her early findings attracted the attention of an international, multi-institution collaboration with the University of Nottingham.